davidrunger/skedjewel/README.md

 clock: bin/skedjewel
 ```

-Now, you need to download the appropriate binary and put it in the `bin/` directory of your Rails
+Now, you need to download the appropriate compiled binary and put it in the `bin/` directory of your Rails app.
-app.

 Binaries are released only for Linux.
-The latest release binaries are available [here][latest-release].
+The latest release binary is available [here][latest-release].

 [latest-release]: https://github.com/davidrunger/skedjewel/releases/latest